 Royalties will be paid via PayPal, check, or money order no later than the 20th of the month following accrual of the royalties.
 For example, royalties accrued between March 1st and March 31st will be paid to the author no later than the 20th of April.

-The author will not begin receiving royalty payments until all contractual expenses accrued by IP and billed to the author have been paid in full.
+The author will not begin receiving royalty payments until all contractual expenses, if any, accrued by IP and billed to the author have been paid in full.

 Author Copies: Regardless of expenses owed by the author for editing/formatting/etc., the author will receive 10 physical copies of the published piece at no expense to the author subsequent to the piece’s publication.
 The copies will be mailed to the author at no expense to him/her/them, unless the author chooses expedited shipping.
 If expedited shipping is chosen, the author will be required to pay for shipping expenses prior to the package being shipped.
 The author will retain 100% of the profits made from selling the author copies.